 She has been missed.

-Regina has been with our offices since 2005 and is very experienced in handling initial case intake, calendaring, office management, medical and other records, and all aspects of client and attorney contacts.
+Regina has been with our offices since 2005 and is very experienced in handling initial case intake of (sometimes) very complex cases, calendaring, office management, medical and other records, and all aspects of client and attorney contacts.

 Regina is generally the first person a prospective client will talk with; she has been involved in the important "first contact" of information-gathering for over a decade and is well trained to recognize the facts and issues that may be relevant to evaluate whether your case is appropriate to be pursued.
 Regina is undoubtedly the smartest, more charming and wisest person in the office.
 If you want anything done right, talk with Regina!
 You can reach Regina directly at firstname.lastname@example.org or by calling (213) 927-8000.

-Regina lives in Los Angeles with her family, including her beloved Napoleon, the world's best German Shepard.
+Regina lives in Los Angeles with her family, including her beloved menagerie.

 Howard Kapp was born and raised in Los Angeles.
 After graduating with honors from El Camino Real High School in Woodland Hills, he attended UCLA where he graduated early with a bachelor's degree in Political Science in December of 1974.
 He then attended Loyola Law School, located near Downtown Los Angeles, again graduating early in December of 1978.
 He was on Deans' List for 3 years at Loyola Law School.
 He passed the State Bar exam on his first attempt and was admitted (licensed) as an attorney by the California Supreme Court on May 31, 1979.
 He has subsequently been admitted to practice to a number of other courts, including the United States Supreme Court and the U.S. Ninth Circuit Court of Appeals.